Isabella Bellera Landa

 Experience

-Representing the Republic of Uzbekistan in an ICSID arbitration of a dispute arising under the Turkey-Uzbekistan bilateral investment treaty relating to an investment in the textile industry
+Representing the Republic of Uzbekistan in an ICSID arbitration of a dispute arising under the Turkey-Uzbekistan bilateral investment treaty relating to an investment in the textile industry.

-Representing the Road Fund in an ICC arbitration involving a road construction project.
+Represented the Road Fund of the Republic of Uzbekistan in an ICC arbitration involving a road construction project in which the claims of the claimant were dismissed.

-Representing the Republic of Uzbekistan in an ICSID arbitration of a dispute arising under the Netherlands-Uzbekistan Bilateral Investment Treaty relating to an investment in the textile industry in which the claims of the investor were dismissed in their entirety.
+Represented the Republic of Uzbekistan in an ICSID arbitration of a dispute arising under the Netherlands-Uzbekistan Bilateral Investment Treaty relating to an investment in the textile industry in which the claims of the investor were dismissed in their entirety.

-Representing tens of thousands of Italian holders of Argentine sovereign bonds in an ICSID arbitration under the Italy-Argentina Bilateral Investment Treaty.
+Represented tens of thousands of Italian holders of Argentine sovereign bonds in an ICSID arbitration under the Italy-Argentina Bilateral Investment Treaty.
 The bondholders received a substantial settlement in resolution of all of their claims.

 Speaking Engagements